mhkeller/layercake.graphics/src/content/guide/00-introduction.md

 ### Server-side rendering

 To generate markup server-side, see the [layercake-template-ssr](https://github.com/mhkeller/layercake-template-ssr).
-The rollup config creates a JavaScript file which then constructs the required HTML and CSS.
+The rollup config creates a JavaScript file, which then constructs the required HTML and CSS when executed.

-You can also use LayerCake in Sapper to create charts that work without JavaScript, which is how the server-side examples on this site work.
-Just set the [ssr](/guide#ssr) prop to `true` (it's also often useful to set [percentRange](#percentrange-3) to `true` as well) and be sure to check out the examples on the [home page](/) for more info on using percentage-based and [ScaledSvg](/guide#scaledsvg) component.
+You can also use LayerCake in Sapper (or similar dev environment) to create charts that work without JavaScript, which is how the server-side examples on this site work.
+Just set the [ssr](/guide#ssr) prop to `true` (it's also often useful to set [percentRange](#percentrange-3) to `true`, as well).
+Be sure to check out the examples on the [home page](/) for useful patterns using the [ScaledSvg](/guide#scaledsvg) component and other percentage-based components.